albertcmiller1/paper_trader/README.md

 * download csv files of any stock

 ## Further Ideas
-* inlude buy/sell strike prices (aws fargate)
+* inlude buy/sell strike prices (aws fargate + stock api that suppors websockets)
-* graph live stocks / live portfolio (would need a stock api that suppors websockets + graphing utility)
+* graph live stocks / live portfolio (websockets graphing utility)
 * keep stock data in an s3 bucket and check there before making an api call
 * backtest a trading strategy for a stock
 * use sns topic to send myself an email each time a new user signs up